The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 New building in Dusseldorf, Germany fashion district

-With so much Christmas merriment happening in the city, we didn’t get to all of Dusseldorf, Germany things to do that we initially put on our list.
-So, we’ll just have to save the following places to go in Dusseldorf for our next trip!
+With so much Christmas merriment happening in the city, we didn’t get to all of the Dusseldorf, Germany things to do.
+So, we’ll just have to save the following places for our next trip!

-Top Dusseldorf museums are the K20, K21, KIT, Kunstpalast and Kunsthalle.
-Visitors interested in learning about the history of Dusseldorf and influential people of the area might be more interested in the Maritime Museum, the Goethe Museum, the Mahn und Gedenkstatte Memorial Dusseldorf and the Heinrich Heine Institute.
+Those interested in learning about the history of Dusseldorf might be more interested in the Maritime Museum, the Goethe Museum, the Mahn und Gedenkstatte Memorial and the Heinrich Heine Institute.

 Eat an Unlikely Bowl of Ramen Noodles